How to Come Up With Profitable Business Ideas Using the Ideation Process

 Another way to find ideas is to look at what works for other entrepreneurs by exploring the common businesses that people are starting in your area of interest.

 This exercise is a good indicator of what the easiest businesses to start are because so many people are already doing it.
-Here are some examples of businesses that you can start for under £10k.

 If you like the look of any of these businesses the next step is to match up these common business ideas to the skills that you have previously listed.
 This will help you to determine if any of these businesses are a good fit for you.